Reni-Yeno-H/Computer-Science-Cultivation/README.md

 - [x] (Hao Ren Yuan) Continue on texture building sprites and enemy sprites.

 #### January 29th, 2022:
-- [x] Meeting with professor about project plans and cohesiveness.
+- [x] Meeting with the supervisor/professor about project plans and cohesiveness.

 #### January 31th, 2022:
 - [x] All individuals submitted Form 1.

 #### February 4th-8th, 2022:
-- [x] (Simon Hsia) Added basic html file for start of website part of project.
+- [x] (Simon Hsia) Added basic HTML file for the start of website part of the project.
 (2/4/2022)
 - [x] (Eric and Jacklyn) Worked on different versions of panda sprites/animation art.
 - [x] (Hao Ren Yuan) Started and planned out different map/buildings/character animation art.